 - Ensure all participants meet the above minimum requirements.

-- Try to determine if riders new to the group are in fact, in an appropriate group.
+- Try to determine if riders new to the group are in fact, in the appropriate group.

 - Identify non-club members and permit them to ride only if they sign the one-ride liability waiver.